 A short crew cut for receding hairline or thin hair is almost the only option when struggling with hair loss.
 A lot of men struggle with these issues and don’t know what to do with them.
 When considering a haircut with a thin or receding hairline, the shorter you go on the sides, the more hair appears to be on top.
 It is a haircut trick to keep in mind when considering a style with receding or thin hair.

 The regulation cut is a simplified haircut.
 It is about one and a half on the sides, leaving a short, clean-cut that is not showing much scalp.
 It blends into a professional combover on top.
 It is a perfect military regulation cut for on-duty military men or career men.

 Undercut hairstyles for men are growing very popular among military men.
 High and tight skin fade along the sides are accepted within military guidelines.
 I recommend leaving about two finger-length of hair on top.
 It gives a perfect length for styling an army cut for men.

 #6: The Regulation Style

 The regulation style is a military cut haircut that falls within regulation rules set for haircuts.
 The high skin fade gives any soldier a clean look that keeps them looking cool while in the field.
 Combine that with a comb-over on the top, and you will have a style that will look good any time, any place, from the military field to the office.
 You’ll be ready for anything!

 #7: The Induction Hairstyle

 The induction hairstyle stands out as the first cut given to new male recruits in the military.
-A military haircut, in general, may seem like a “one size fits all” solution, but the induction cut benefits military men with a thinning hairline or more chiseled features.
-The induction hairstyle is easy to manage, easy to cut, and offers longevity because of its short and even length.
+The best military haircuts, in general, may seem like a “one size fits all” solution, but the induction cut benefits military men with a thinning hairline or more chiseled features.
+The induction military hair style is easy to manage, easy to cut, and offers longevity because of its short and even length.

 #8: The Butch Cut with High Fade